kumahq/kuma/docs/madr/decisions/034-default-target-ref-policy.md

 This approach enables the creation of new default target ref policies without enforcing users to only use new polcies.
 The control-plane will support both old and new policies, with the default `Mesh` being created using the new policies.
 New policies will not require `MeshTrafficPermissions`, `MeshHTTPRoute`, or `MeshTCPRoute` to enable traffic across the cluster.

-Potential future enhancements may include introducing another mode, such as `TargetRefOnly`, which disables old policies.
-This could be implemented in `MeshContext` by excluding existing legacy policies from the context.
-On the API level, checks could be performed to verify if the `Mesh` permits the creation of legacy resources.

 #### Existing users behaviour

 When a user already has a `Mesh` and doesn't define the `policyEngine` field, we treat it as an `Undefined` engine.
 Only when a user creates a new mesh does the mesh defaulter set an engine to `TargetRef`.